-††There is no MassDEP ORS Guideline or US EPA UCMR3 reference concentration or other health benchmark for this compound.
+††There is no ORS Guideline for this compound.

 DEFINITIONS:

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLG's as feasible using the best available treatment technology.